Hristakos/MyDNALife/README.md

 ## Place Command

-- Once place command is executed all buttons become enable.
+- Once place command is executed all buttons become enabled.
 - Move buttons become disabled if arm is on outer edges.
 In example place command is 0, 1 so the west button is disabled as the arm is not permitted to move outside the plate.

 ![Place Command](place_command.jpg)